netdata/netdata/README.md

 - **extremely lightweight**

-  It only needs a few megabytes of memory to store all its round robin database.
+  It only needs a few megabytes of memory to store its round robin database.

   Although `netdata` does all its calculation using `long double` (128 bit) arithmetics, it stores all values using a **custom-made 32-bit number**.
-This custom-made number can store in 29 bits values from -167772150000000.0 to  167772150000000.0 with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags (2 are currently used and 1 is reserved for future use).
+This custom-made number can store in 29 bits values from -167772150000000.0 to  167772150000000.0 with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.
 This provides an extremely optimized memory footprint with just 0.0001% max accuracy loss (run: `./netdata --unittest` to see it in action).

-  It also supports KSM memory deduplication to lower its memory requirements even further.
+  If your linux box has KSM enabled, netdata will give it all its round robbin database, to lower its memory requirements even further.

 - **per second data collection**

   Every chart, every value, is updated every second.
-Of course, you can control collection period per module.
+Of course, you can control collection period per plugin.

   **netdata** can perform several calculations on each value (dimension) collected: